wp-cli-test/generic-example-plugin/README.md

-# example-plugin
+# Generic Example Plugin

-This WordPress plugin is created for CI for the WP-CLI.
+This is a generic WordPress example plugin used for running tests in WP-CLI.

-Don't remove this plugin!!
+It doesn't do anything on its own.